Undergraduate Concentrations at Culverhouse

 The Professional Accounting concentration is restricted to Accounting majors only.

-Econometrics connects many academic disciplines such as mathematics, statistics, economics, finance, and business studies, and is primarily concerned with the science and art of using economics theory and statistical techniques to analyse economic data.
-The Econometrics and Quantitative Economics concentration provides students with quantitative economics reasoning and prepares them for analytical positions in industry and government, as well as to enter a graduate program of studies.
+Econometrics connects many academic disciplines such as mathematics, statistics, economics, finance, and business studies and is primarily concerned with the science and art of using economics theory and statistical techniques to analyze economic data.
+The Econometrics and Quantitative Economics concentration provides students with quantitative economics reasoning.
+It prepares them for analytical positions in industry and government and to enter a graduate program of studies.
 Students will learn how to use econometrics methods to understand consumer behavior, markets, and industries.
-In addition, students will learn how to use game theory and experimental methods commonly used in psychology to understand individual and interactive decision making.
+In addition, students will learn how to use game theory and experimental methods commonly used in psychology to understand individual and interactive decision-making.

 The Econometrics and Quantitative Economics concentration is restricted to Economics majors only.